usdaud/algotradinglib.github.io/en/pedia/d/dividend_reinvestment.md

+# Dividend Reinvestment

-# Dividend reinvestment is a powerful investment strategy in which an investor uses the cash dividends paid out by a company to purchase additional shares of the same company's stock rather than receiving the dividend payments in cash.
+Dividend reinvestment is a powerful investment strategy in which an investor uses the cash dividends paid out by a company to purchase additional shares of the same company's stock rather than receiving the dividend payments in cash.
 This can be executed manually by the investor or automatically through a Dividend Reinvestment Plan (DRIP) offered by many corporations and brokerage firms.

 ## Overview of Dividend Reinvestment